Health Nutrients

 The risk for zinc deficiency depends on the individual and involves factors like age, diet pattern, medical conditions, and certain lifestyle habits.

-Some research indicates that those who follow a plant-based diet may need to eat as much as 50% more zinc than the recommended amounts to accommodate for the loss of absorption on account of phytates, or take a daily zinc supplement.
-As a result, plant-based eaters may experience greater rates of subclinical zinc deficiency than omnivores.
-The good news is that an individual’s current zinc status may influence their absorption rate — meaning that your body can adapt to a lower zinc status.
+Some research indicates that those who follow a plant-based diet may need to eat as much as 50% more zinc than the recommended amounts to compensate for loss of absorption due to phytates (a type of antinutrient) or take a daily zinc supplement.

 High-Risk Individuals